dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 ### 9.6 A Hierarchy of Tests

 Now that you've established test functions as first-class citizens, the question might arise, should test-arithmetic be a test function?
-As things stand, it doesn't really matter--if you did define it with deftest, its binding of `*test-name*` would be shadowed by the bindings in test-+ and test-* before any results are reported.
+As things stand, it doesn't really matter -- if you did define it with deftest, its binding of `*test-name*` would be shadowed by the bindings in test-+ and test-* before any results are reported.

 But now imagine you've got thousands of test cases to organize.
 The first level of organization is provided by test functions such as test-+ and test-* that directly call check.
 But with thousands of test cases, you'll likely need other levels of organization.
 Functions such as test-arithmetic can group related test functions into test suites.
 Now suppose some low-level test functions are called from multiple test suites.
 It's not unheard of for a test case to pass in one context but fail in another.
 If that happens, you'll probably want to know more than just what low-level test function contains the test case.